CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 1. [`FluxBoundaryCondition`](@ref) specifies fluxes directly.

-   For example, sunlight absorbed at the ocean surface imparts a temperature flux that heats near-surface fluid.
-   If there is a known `diffusivity`, you can express `FluxBoundaryCondition(flux)` using `GradientBoundaryCondition(-flux / diffusivity)` (aka "Neumann" boundary condition).
-   But when `diffusivity` is not known or is variable (as for large eddy simulation, for example), it's convenient and more straightforward to apply `FluxBoundaryCondition`.
+   Some applications of `FluxBoundaryCondition` are:
+       * surface momentum fluxes due to wind, or "wind stress";
+       * linear or quadratic bottom drag;
+       * surface temperature fluxes due to heating or cooling;
+       * surface salinity fluxes due to precipitation and evaporation;
+       * relaxation boundary conditions that restores a field to some boundary distribution over a given time-scale.

 2. [`ValueBoundaryCondition`](@ref) (Dirchlet) specifies the value of a field on the given boundary, which when used in combination with a turbulence closure results in a flux across the boundary.
-For example, `ValueBoundaryCondition(0)` is used to specify no-slip boundary conditions on velocity components tangential to the given boundary.

-   Examples with `ValueBoundaryCondition`:

-   * Prescribe a surface to have a constant temperature, like 20 degrees.
+   Some applications of `ValueBoundaryCondition` are:

+       * no-slip boundary condition for wall-tangential velocity components via `ValueBoundaryCondition(0)`;
-     Heat will then flux in and out of the domain depending on the temperature difference between the surface and the interior, and the temperature diffusivity.
+       * surface temperature distribution, where heat fluxes in and out of the domain at a rate controlled by the near-surface temperature gradient and the temperature diffusivity;
-   * Prescribe a velocity tangent to a boundary as in a driven-cavity flow (for example), where the top boundary is moving.
+       * constant velocity tangential to a boundary as in a driven-cavity flow (for example), where the top boundary is moving.
 Momentum will flux into the domain do the difference between the top boundary velocity and the interior velocity, and the prescribed viscosity.

    _Note_: Do not use `ValueBoundaryCondition` on a wall-normal velocity component.
    `ImpenetrableBoundaryCondition` is internally enforced and thus only needs to be specified